NYU Langone Launches New Spine Center as U.S. Continues its Struggles Against Back Pain and Spine Problems

 Recognizing that patients with back and spine problems have complex needs, NYU Langone Medical Center has launched a new, state-of-the art comprehensive Spine Center, offering personalized treatments for a broad range of conditions.

-The Spine Center builds on the already outstanding collaborative partnership between several of NYU Langone’s nationally ranked clinical departments, including Orthopaedic Surgery, Neurosurgery, and Rehabilitation Medicine.
+The Spine Center builds on the already outstanding collaborative partnership between several of NYU Langone’s nationally ranked clinical departments, including Orthopedic Surgery, Neurosurgery, and Rehabilitation Medicine.
 Many of the services are provided at NYU Langone’s Center for Musculoskeletal Care at 333 East 38th Street on Manhattan’s East Side.

-The center is led by co-directors Thomas J. Errico, MD, chief of the Division of Spine Surgery in the Department of Orthopaedic Surgery, and Anthony K. Frempong-Boadu, MD, director of the Division of Spinal Surgery in the Department of Neurosurgery.
+The center is led by co-directors Thomas J. Errico, MD, chief of the Division of Spine Surgery in the Department of Orthopedic Surgery, and Anthony K. Frempong-Boadu, MD, director of the Division of Spinal Surgery in the Department of Neurosurgery.

 “Many patients with longstanding back issues refrain from seeing a doctor to avoid the prospect of surgery,” says Errico.
 “Our main objective is to provide nonsurgical treatments first, when possible.
 You may have previously been told your MRI needs surgery, but you actually might not.”

 NYU Langone’s spine surgeons take a conservative treatment approach and consult with specialists at several other programs, including Rusk Rehabilitation and the Center for the Study and Treatment of Pain, to assess and provide nonsurgical therapies, physical therapy, medications, or injections when appropriate.